Where do you declare your taxes if you never spend long enough in any country to be considered a tax resident?

 If you want to take advantage of some very favorable tax rates around the world (such as the Georgian 1% tax for small businesses), then do your research in advance.
 If you don’t want to get caught up in the 183 day tax residency rule (many countries have something similar), then plan to leave the country before that applies.
 Also check if you may have tax liabilities prior to becoming a tax resident in any country you visit.

-Typically, the worst outcome when it comes to tax is assuming things will work out in your favor rather than planning to best take advantage of worldwide tax systems.
+Typically, the worst outcome when it comes to tax is assuming that things will work out in your favor rather than planning how to best take advantage of worldwide tax systems.

 For example, in Georgia, that 1% tax rate is not retroactive.
-So, if you were already here, working on a laptop and earning income, and you only start looking into your tax situation as you hit the 6 months threshold, you are going to find you have to pay 20% tax on your gross income for the whole of the tax year up until the day you get approved for the 1% on turnover rate.
+So, if you are already here, working on a laptop and earning income, and you only start looking into your tax situation as you hit the 6 month threshold, you are going to find you will have to pay 20% tax on your gross income for the entirety of the tax year up until the day you get approved for the 1% on turnover rate.

-Whereas, if you always read up on the tax rules of a country before traveling there, you might find some really good options for lowering your taxes and being legal.
+Whereas, if you read up on the tax rules of Georgia (or any country for that matter) before arriving, you might find some really good options for lowering your taxes and being legal.

 If you’d like to learn more about how moving your business or personal tax residency to Georgia could improve your tax situation, and get you out of the “Digital nomads can live tax free” misunderstanding that you might currently be stuck in, we offer free and confidential 30 minute tax consultations.
-Online via zoom, or here in Tbilisi.
+Online via Zoom.